Navigator DFE for Duraflex has 2 buffers with some choices.

 Why increase this buffer?
 While the software renders the pages of the job very rapidly and the network transfer to the press is also rapid, occasionally network and rendering issues may cause pages to be send to press at below optimal levels.

 The software will wait until the specified trigger percentage of the press’s print buffer is full of job data before starting the print cycle.
-The buffer is a built up ‘head of steam’ to try and get ahead of any network or rendering issues which could result in a data underrun
+The buffer is a built up ‘head of steam’ to try and get ahead of any network or rendering issues which could result in a data underrun* and a failed job output.

 If all of the job’s data is sent to the press before this level is reached, then the job will start the print cycle anyway.
 If the entire job is in the buffer, then it cannot underrun.